MemryX Frigate Manager

 • You can also click Discover Camera, which uses ONVIF to scan for IP cameras on your network and makes it easier to connect without manual lookup.

-2) Advanced Camera Config
+2) Open Advanced Editor

 • Select different models (or provide a custom model)